 - Developmental disability and/or mental incapacity can also impact a person’s ability to provide consent.
 Mental incapacity, under Virginia consent laws, refers to the condition of the accuser at the time of the offense.
 Typically, rape in these circumstances is determined by assessing the complaining witness’s understanding of the nature or consequences of the sexual act involved and whether or not the accused knew or should have known of such consequences.

 - Mental incapacity extends to intoxication as well.
 A person is unable to give their consent if their level of intoxication is beyond reduced inhibition and has reached a point where the complaining witness does not comprehend the nature or consequences of the sexual act.
 Consciousness also impacts a person’s ability to provide consent because they are deemed physically helpless.
 A person is guilty of rape if they perform a sexual act with a complaining witness by using their physical helplessness against them.

 Is Consent a Legal Defense?

 Do you have more questions about consent laws in Virginia?
-Call (540) 827-4446 to speak with our Fredericksburg criminal defense attorney today!
+Speak with a Fredericksburg defense attorney today!